mjordan/islandora_change_cmodel/CONTRIBUTING.md

 Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
 In a nutshell you need to:

-1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora Object Clone repository to your personal GitHub account.
+1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora Change Content Model repository to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to the issue/topic branch in your fork.
 Comments can be as terse as "Work on #243.", etc. but you can be more descriptive if you want.
 However, please refer to the issue you are working on somewhere in the commit comment using GitHub's '#' shortcut, as in the example.
-3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Object Clone GitHub repository that you forked in step 1 (in other words, https://github.com/mjordan/islandora_object_clone).
+3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Change Content Model GitHub repository that you forked in step 1 (in other words, https://github.com/mjordan/islandora_change_cmodel).
 4. Complete the pull request template.

-You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) Islandora Object Clone repository.
+You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) Islandora Change Content Model repository.

 ### Workflow for testing and merging pull requests